noelfoka/portfolio-version/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# PPortfolio: finish mobile version
+# Portfolio: finish mobile version

 In this branch, I created html and css files to inspire me on my mobile version portfolio, in which I can make it easier for my future recruiter to see the adequacy of my profile with his needs.